 The 4 Deserts Race Series is widely recognized as the most prestigious outdoor footrace series in the world.
-The series consists of the Sahara Race (Egypt), Gobi March (China), Atacama Crossing (Chile) and The Last Desert (Antarctica).
+The series consists of the Sahara Race (Namibia), Gobi March (China), Atacama Crossing (Chile) and The Last Desert (Antarctica).
 Competitors in the races traverse 250 kilometers in seven days over rough country terrain with only a place in a tent and water provided.
 They are supported by highly qualified staff, all with experience in hiking, marathons and ultramarathons, and medical teams specializing in wilderness medicine.

 Central to the 4 Deserts Race Series is its ethos to support local medical and education charities.
 The 4 Deserts has worked closely with the Y.L.
 Yang Education Foundation and Operation Smile in countries around the world raising more than US$750,000.
-Other charities supported through the races include Royal Flying Doctors in Australia, Society for the Promotion of Hospice Care in Hong Kong, Child Welfare Scheme in Nepal, Ocean Voyages Institute in Antarctica, and Fundación Amigos de Jesús in Chile.
+Other charities supported through the races include Royal Flying Doctors in Australia, Society for the Promotion of Hospice Care in Hong Kong, Child Welfare Scheme in Nepal, Ocean Voyages Institute in Antarctica, and Fundacion Amigos de Jesus in Chile.
 The 4 Deserts has also raised money to support persons affected by natural disasters that have occurred in countries where events are held, including major earthquakes in China and Chile.
 Finally, the 4 Deserts encourages and supports competitors in their own fundraising efforts for charities personal to them -- millions of U.S. dollars have been raised by 4 Deserts competitors through its events.

 Still headquartered in Hong Kong with a regional office in the United Kingdom, the 4 Deserts has a worldwide presence through representative offices in Argentina, Brazil, China, Denmark, Germany, Italy, Japan, Korea, South Africa and Spain.